platformsh/platformsh-docs/docs/src/dedication/architecture/_index.md

 Default storage is based on the default SSD block-storage offering for each cloud.
 Extra provisioned IOPS can be discussed with your sales representative.

-## Accessing services

-Your application will be able to connect to each service by referencing the exact same environment variables as a Grid environment.
-While the configuration of the service will be performed by our team, the application configuration is the same and your code should be the same.
-See the [services documentation](/configuration/services/_index.md) for service-specific details.
-Note that not all services and languages are available in a Dedicated environment.